Vermont Criminal Records

 Vermont allows individuals to request personal criminal records or perform Vermont background checks on third parties.
 Only open records are returned for public searches, which include all charges resulting in convictions.
 A criminal history report is only available to the person on record and includes pending and dismissed charges and acquittals.

-Access to Vermont Background Checks:
+Access To Vermont Background Records:

 Vermont criminal background checks can be obtained online, in person or by mail on anyone.
 Individuals should have the name and date of birth of the subject.
 Criminal history requests must be made in person and can be viewed for no charge, but a fee is required to take a copy home.